mkbabb/parse-that/docs/tranches/B/artifacts/pass3/s/README.md

 profiles recorded 23,205 closure samples and 2,370 candidate samples.
 The candidate graph accounted for 215 candidate-profile hits.
 V8 optimized the candidate `parser`, `parseState`, and `mergeLabels` functions; none of those functions deoptimized.
-The complete processes contained 42 and 38 unrelated driver/dependency/startup deoptimizations respectively.
+Candidate construction helpers were dependency-deoptimized, so the complete process deoptimizations are not all unrelated to candidate construction.

-Both traced processes performed 48 scavenges.
-Cumulative recorded pause was 18.924 ms for the closure process and 34.019 ms for the candidate process.
+Both traced processes recorded 48 GC events: 45 scavenges and three mark-compacts.
+Cumulative recorded pause was
+18.924 ms for the closure process and 34.019 ms for the candidate process.
 The equal count is useful; the pause totals are profiler-run observations, not a claim that the candidate improves GC latency.

-The independent 96-name frozen sample remains above threshold at 12.14× rotating, 20.62× late success, 65.58× ordinary failure, and 126.54× diagnostics-on failure.
+The old 96-name sample's 12.14× rotating ratio is withdrawn.
+Under the corrected whole-name, matched-boundary, AB/BA, retained-batch harness, the sequence successor has a 9.033× exact-bootstrap CI-low and remains RED.

 ## Correctness and parsimony changes

-- Preserves authored choice priority across prefix collisions and duplicates.
+- Preserves authored choice priority across prefix collisions.
+Duplicate failure labels diverged in this artifact and were repaired only by the binding amendment.
 - Recognizes the empty literal at the trie root; this was found and repaired during independent audit before the final profiles.
 - Preserves exact nonzero-offset and surrogate-pair UTF-16 spans.